-The school is responsible to provide adequate resources through the budget assigned to SEND and this is monitored closely by the Senior Leadership Team (SLT)..
+The school is responsible to provide adequate resources through the budget assigned to SEND and this is monitored closely by the Senior Leadership Team (SLT).
 For pupils eligible for funding through an EHCP this is also tracked and monitored by the SLT and Governing Body, and is reviewed annually through the review process within the school.
-The the Local Authority SEN Panel will then identify if the EHCP will require any adjustment.
+The Local Authority SEND Panel will then identify if the EHCP will require any adjustment.